sst/sst/www/docs/constructs/migration.md

       },
     });
     ```
-    Now you can do it like this.
-And the string values are auto-completed in your IDE.
+    Now you can just do.
     ```js
     new sst.Api(stack, "Api", {
       cors: {